Close

 Step 7: Collect Your Decision

 Retrieve your passport with visa approval or receive notification of alternative outcomes.
-If rejected: appeal rights exist within 21 days of decision notification.
+If rejected, you have appeal rights - any appeal must be submitted to the embassy that made the decision.